virtual-vehicle/databeam/README.md

 **Core Features:**
 * **Combine any devices** to form a complete data acquisition system.
-  - Unified output data format ([MCAP](https://mcap.dev/))
+  - Unified output data format ([MCAP](https://mcap.dev/)) and live-data
   - Timestamp synchronization
   - Fast & efficient implementation

 * **Diverse use cases and fast integration**
   - Interfaces can be USB, Ethernet, CAN-bus, RS-485, etc. - everything which can be connected to a computer.
-  - Combine data acquisition and real-time data processing.
+  - Combine data acquisition, real-time data processing and test bench control.
   - Documented code templates are available in **Python** and **C++** to quickly start with development.

 * **Intuitive and easy to use**
   - Run the system on any Linux-computer from Raspberry Pi to a workstation.
   - A web-interface allows easy access to dedicated lab-PC or embedded device running DataBeam 24/7 for unattended automation.
-  - External time synchronization can be done by GPS 1PPS or PTP.
+  - External time synchronization by GPS 1PPS, PTP or NTP.

 <br />
 <div align="center">